jamjarlabs/JamJar/docs/architecture/ECS/systems.md

 ## Logic

-The description above is pretty vague, but this is because a system is not constrained in what it can and can't do, it can operate on entities and components (for example the MotionSystem, which updates position and motion data every update), or it can operate without any entities and components, sending and receiving messages (for example a system that stops the game when the player is destroyed).
+The description above is pretty vague, but this is because a system is not constrained in what it can and can't do, it can operate on entities and components (for example the SpriteSystem, which generates renderables from Sprites and Transforms), or it can operate without any entities and components, sending and receiving messages (for example a system that stops the game when the player is destroyed).
 These systems are Stateless Systems (does not track entities or components) and Stateful Systems (tracks entities and components).